chick/chipyard/.github/scripts/README.md

 Other CI Setup
 --------------

-To get the CI to work correctly you need to setup CircleCI environment variables to point to the remote directory to build files and the server user/ip.
+To get the CI to work correctly you need to setup GA environment variables to point to the remote directory to build files and the server user/ip.
 In the project settings, you can find this under "Build Settings" "Environment Variables".
 You need to add two variables like the following: